University of Massachusets Athletics

 Bamford orchestrated Massachusetts’ move to the Mid-American Conference (MAC) as a full member, beginning on July 1, 2025.
 With the shift, Bamford secured a conference home for football while aligning with similarly situated public research universities to benefit the entire athletics program.

 The department’s greatest financial metric for success under Bamford has been in fundraising.
-Bamford’s leadership has led to unprecedented fundraising growth for the Minutemen Club and recently launched Script U Scholarship Society, resulting in nearly $1.5 million raised since March 2025.
+Bamford’s leadership has led to unprecedented fundraising growth for the Minutemen Club and the Script U Scholarship Society, resulting in more than $2.5 million raised since March 2025.
 During Bamford’s tenure, fundraising efforts have blossomed from $1.62 million (FY15) to as high as $8.4 million (FY23) while increasing the number of donors by more than 230 percent.
-Over the past six years, UMass Athletics has raised over $42 million, completed numerous facility projects and secured the first two fully funded scholarship endowments in department history.
+Over the past seven years, UMass Athletics has raised over $47.5 million, completed numerous facility projects through philanthropy and secured the first two fully funded scholarship endowments ($1M+/each) and head coaching endowment ($3.75M) in department history.

 UMass Athletics’ success under Bamford has extended beyond fundraising.
 Since 2015, 14 of the department’s 21 programs (67%) have captured at least one team or individual conference championship.
 In April 2021, the men’s hockey program won the NCAA Division I National Championship with a 5-0 win over St. Cloud State, just the third national title for UMass and first since 1998.
 The 2018-19 hockey team also reached the NCAA national championship game, three years after Bamford named Greg Carvel head coach of the Minutemen.